VladimirToth/Demo/README.md

 We have to assign work to each other.

-peter - json file or c# code which creates json
+peter - json file or c# code which creates json, testing

 majo - splashscreen, porovnanie casov